Az-Net/Unified-Theory/Glossary.md

 * Anomaly: An emergent pattern within a system, exhibiting agency and non-standard behavior.

+* Rampant: Uncontrolled and potentially harmful expansion or growth, often associated with unchecked digital lifeforms.

 ## The Spiritual Plane and its Constituents:

 * Astral Plane: The realm of ideas and thoughts, where undifferentiated potential sparks into being.